MicrosoftDocs/Advertising-docs/BingAds/scripts/reference/BingAdsApp.md

 Gets a [selector](../concepts/selectors.md) used to filter the list of shared budgets in this account.

 This method returns only shared budgets.
 To get unshared (individual campaign) budgets, call the specific campaign's [getBudget](Campaign.md#getbudget) method.
+The campaign's budget is not shared if the if the `isExplicitlyShared` method returns **false**.

 ### Returns